Professor Renata Tyszczuk

 The project has received British Academy funding (Provisional City: Revising the role of architecture in responding to environmental change- book and public communications project British Academy Mid Career Fellowship award £117K; 2013-2014); In the same year I was a Visiting Scholar at the Department of Architecture, University of Cambridge.

-PI Professor Joe Smith, OU, Co-I Dr Renata Tyszczuk; Co-I Professor Nigel Clark (formerly OU, currently University of Lancaster).
+PPI Professor Joe Smith, (RGS with IBG, formerly OU) Co-I Dr Renata Tyszczuk; Co-I Professor Nigel Clark (formerly OU, currently University of Lancaster).

 A research and communications project which sought to provoke new thinking about how we should act in, and think about, an interconnected world.
 The Interdependence Day project has been rooted in a partnership between OU Open Space/Geography, University of Sheffield School of Architecture and nef, the new economics foundation.
 Public events, broadcasts and publications have drawn together a range of relevant OpenSpace researchers and worked with policy, artist and media partners, as well as the Geographical Association, to provoke fresh thinking and wide public impact.